 - 9.1.1 Explain common techniques used to produce effective written and oral communications.
-(B2) - 9.1.2 Produce effective technical communications for a work project for an audience of peers, managers or clients.
-(B6) - 9.1.3 Produce a comprehensive summary of technical actuarial results.
+(B2) - 9.1.2 Use effective technical communications to communicate actuarial work results for a relevant audience of peers, managers or clients.
+(C6) - 9.1.3 Produce a comprehensive summary of technical actuarial results.
 (B6) - 9.1.4 Produce an effective executive summary for an actuarial work product.
 (B6) - 9.1.5 Explain matters to be addressed in a summary of conclusions following a peer review of another actuary's work.
 (B2) - 9.1.6 Evaluate a problem in consultation with a manager to ensure work project is understood well enough to proceed.
 (B4) - 9.1.7 Explain the importance of ensuring, where relevant, that the uncertainty surrounding a solution has been effectively communicated.
 (B2) - 9.1.8 Create appropriate permanent documentation for a work product.
 (A6)